EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)

 Increasing K or Target Number of Stake Pools (stakePoolTargetNum) would align and satisfy both, the goal and the Core Metric.
+Meaning increasing K would lead to more pools being "adequately rewarded for maintaining the Cardano Blockchain".

 [^17]: "Primarily a security parameter, ensuring decentralization by stake pool division/replication" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#target-number-of-stake-pools-stakepooltargetnum](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#target-number-of-stake-pools-stakepooltargetnum)